 We recognize the tremendous impact that decisions regarding custody, support, and property division can have on your life, which is why we give these matters the weight and attention they deserve.
 Our Tampa divorce attorneys are here to guide you to the best possible outcome.

-Any divorce – mediated, collaborative, or contested – will involve difficult choices that will affect every aspect of your life.
-These decisions are even more challenging when children are involved.
+Any divorce will involve difficult choices that will affect every aspect of your life.
+Divorce cases are even more challenging when children are involved.
 Our Tampa divorce lawyers know how to help our clients see the bigger picture and offer counsel based on our professional experience, as well as Florida statutes and legal precedents.

 No case is too complex for our divorce attorneys in Tampa.
 Own a business and want to make sure it is protected from your spouse during a divorce?
 Are you a homemaker who sacrificed your career so your spouse could pursue theirs?
 Maybe you have a child with special needs who you want to ensure receives the care he or she needs.
 No matter the circumstances surrounding your divorce, we commit ourselves to every case and get serious results.

 How Does Divorce Work in Florida?

 Divorce is sometimes a necessary step for a broken marriage.
 Legally speaking, Florida is a “no-fault” divorce state, which means that either side can file for a divorce without providing a reason, as long as the marriage is considered “irretrievably broken.”

 In the context of divorce law in Florida, a marriage is considered “irretrievably broken” when there is a significant and permanent breakdown in the marital relationship